crazy-max/diun/docs/config/regopts.md

 ### `timeout`

-Timeout is the maximum amount of time for the TCP connection to establish. (default `10s`)
+Timeout is the maximum amount of time for the TCP connection to establish. (default `0` ; no timeout)

 !!! example "Config file"
     ```yaml
     regopts:
       - name: "myregistry"
-        timeout: 10s
+        timeout: 30s
     ```

 !!! abstract "Environment variables"